 EATING DISORDER TREATMENT FOR ALL GENDERS

 For over two decades, our tenured and expert staff—which includes recovered professionals — has delivered treatment that leads to full recovery.
-Treatment programs at Monte Nido, Clementine and Oliver-Pyatt Centers focus on stabilizing the eating disorder and co-occurring presentations, reducing urges, enhancing motivation, developing alternative coping capacities, and changing the way clients think about themselves and their world.
+Treatment programs at Monte Nido, Clementine, Rosewood and Oliver-Pyatt Centers focus on stabilizing the eating disorder and co-occurring presentations, reducing urges, enhancing motivation, developing alternative coping capacities, and changing the way clients think about themselves and their world.
 Though the programs have some nuanced philosophical differences, they share a deep commitment to helping clients regain a healthy relationship with food and their bodies.

 MONTE NIDO & AFFILIATES PROVIDES: